What is Chlorine Trifluoride?

 Frequently Asked Questions-FAQs

-1. Is chlorine trifluoride illegal?
+1. Is chlorine trifluoride banned?

 Chlorine trifluoride is a highly reactive compound.
-It was used in incendiary bombs in World War II so that the compound has been banned under the chemical weapons convention.
+It was used in incendiary bombs in World War II so the compound has been banned under the chemical weapons convention.

 2. How do you store chlorine trifluoride?